Skip to content

 Using plugins

 Plugins let you add cross-cutting capabilities (like persistence, metrics, or logging) without pushing that code into every business step.
-You configure behavior through aspects; the framework wires and generates the integration pieces.
+You configure when the plugin should run through aspects; the framework generates the integration code and calls it at the right point.

-This keeps business logic focused while infrastructure concerns stay declarative.
+This keeps business logic focused while infrastructure concerns stay declared in configuration.

 What you configure